maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 Digital Design Practice, Workshop, Visual Communication Institute, The Basel School of Design HGK FHNW, 18–28 February 2020.

 This is the workshop's open-source repository.
 Here you will find the curriculum, helpful code snippets, and resources.
+The course will be in German, this repository in English.

 ---